Why is college so expensive? The answer might surprise you.

 More Student Services

-Finally, a factor behind high tuition costs that we can agree with!
+Finally, here’s a factor behind rising tuition costs we can actually support!

-In fact, there has been a dramatic increase in the number of non-teaching personnel on many campuses, with several administrators making six-figure salaries.
-Schools are spending more money than ever on increasing their rankings and attracting better students, which they are doing by improving student facilities and student services.
+Non-teaching personnel have dramatically increased on many campuses, with numerous administrators earning six-figure salaries.
+Schools invest more than ever in boosting their rankings and attracting top students by enhancing facilities and expanding student services.

-In addition to things like counseling and academic support, more schools are spending money on improving athletic facilities and extracurricular opportunities, too.
+Beyond counseling and academic support, more schools allocate substantial funds to upgrading athletic facilities and expanding extracurricular opportunities.

 Is An Expensive College Education Really Worth It?

-Sadly, the demand for a college degree works in two ways.
-It not only makes tuition more expensive, but it also makes the concept of earning a college degree significantly less advantageous over time.
+Unfortunately, degree demand creates a double-edged effect.
+It not only inflates tuition costs but also diminishes the competitive advantage of earning a college degree over time.

-According to figures from the New York Fed, more than a third of college graduates are underemployed, with 13% in low-paying jobs.
+New York Fed data reveals that over one-third of college graduates are underemployed, with 13% working in low-paying positions.

-So is it worth it?
-You be the judge.
-For any students, earning an expensive college degree is a necessary step on the journey toward a lucrative, rewarding career.
-For others, it just creates new obstacles in the form of crushing student loan debt.
+So is the investment worthwhile?
+That depends entirely on your situation.
+For many students, earning an expensive degree remains a crucial step toward a lucrative, fulfilling career.
+For others, it simply creates new barriers in the form of crushing student loan debt.

 What You Can Do About The Rising Costs Of College

-In most cases, financial aid will come in the form of student loans, Pell grants, and other government funding.
-However, almost all universities also use the FAFSA to determine eligibility for institutional awards, including scholarships and additional grants.
+Financial aid typically includes student loans, Pell grants, and other federal funding programs.
+However, nearly all universities also use FAFSA data to determine eligibility for institutional awards, including scholarships and additional grants.

-You may not be able to stop a college from increasing its tuition and fees, but you can educate yourself on ways to make college more affordable.
-A little bit of research goes quite a long way!
+While you can’t prevent colleges from raising tuition and fees, you can educate yourself on strategies to make college more affordable.
+A little research goes a long way toward achieving your educational goals without breaking the bank!